-The amount taken into income as deferred tax assets must reflect that portion of the income tax loss carryforwards which is likely to be realized from future operations.
+The amount taken into income as deferred tax assets must reflect that portion of the income tax loss carryforwards which is more likely than not to be realized from future operations.
 The Company has chosen to provide an allowance of 100% against all available income tax loss carryforwards, regardless of their time of expiry.